Apply for the Postgraduate Diploma in Child Health (DCH)Apply Now

 - Every applicant shall have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Pro-Vice-Chancellor (Health Sciences).

-- Every applicant shall be registered for medical practice in the country in which the programme is taught.
+- Every applicant shall be registered for medical practice in New Zealand.

 Structure of the Programme

-- The programme of study for the diploma shall consist of two papers, CHHE 701 (see Note) and CHHE 702, which are normally to be taken in consecutive semesters.
+- The programme of study for the diploma shall consist of two papers, CHHE 701 (see Note) and CHHE 702, which are normally to be taken in consecutive semesters and cannot be taken concurrently.

 - In order to complete the requirements for CHHE 702, the candidate must concurrently hold, for a minimum of 26 weeks, a hospital position in medical paediatrics approved for this purpose.

 Duration of the Programme